SummerYYY96/SummerYYY96/README.md

 ### Hi there 👋

 ### About me
-I am currently a Master student in the Computational Medicine and Bioinformatcis program at University of Michigan.
-My trainings included biochemistry, genetics, computer sciences and statistics.
+I am currently a Master student in the Computational Medicine and Bioinformatics program at the University of Michigan.
+My training included biochemistry, genetics, computer sciences, and statistics.
 Prior to grad school, I had my undergraduate training at UC Davis in biological sciences.
-I had internships in Denish-Kumar lab and Ronald lab, working on projects of plants innate immunity to gain hands-on wet lab experiences.
+I had internships in the Denish-Kumar lab and the Ronald lab, working on plants' innate immunity projects to gain hands-on wet lab experiences.

 ### 🔭 I’m currently working on
 - Multi-omics and single-cell analysis with interests in finding Ewing Sarcoma signature